- What is "Local AI"?

 bubbles

-Start/stop the bubble-popping minigame.
+Start or stop the bubble-popping minigame.

 subliminal